Pan American Institute of Geography and History

 The Pan American Institute of Geography and History (PAIGH, Instituto Panamericano de Geografía e Historia - IPGH) is an international organisation dedicated to the generation and transference of knowledge specialized in the fields of cartography, geography, history and geophysics.

 The institute was created on February 7, 1928, during a conference held in Havana.
 The city that was established to be the host was Mexico City.
 The Institute signed an agreement with the Organization of American States and became a specialized organization of the OAS; in 1974 this agreement was modified and signed.

+Member states

+The PAIAGH has 20 member states:

+Publications

 PAIGH publishes the following academic journals: